rfc-st/humble/README.md

   -f [FINGERPRINT_TERM]           Shows fingerprint statistics; if 'FINGERPRINT_TERM' (e.g., 'Google') is omitted the top 20 results will be shown
   -g                              Shows guidelines for enabling security HTTP response headers on popular frameworks, servers and services
-  -grd                            Shows the checks to grade an analysis, along with advice for improvement -if INPUT_FILE                  Analyzes 'INPUT_FILE': must contain HTTP response headers and values separated by ': '; E.g. 'server: nginx'.
+  -grd                            Shows the checks to grade an analysis, along with advice for improvement -if INPUT_FILE                  Analyzes 'INPUT_FILE': must contain HTTP response headers and values separated by ': '; E.g. 'server: nginx'
   -l {es}                         Defines the language for displaying analysis, errors and messages; if omitted, will be shown in English
   -lic                            Shows the license for 'humble', along with permissions, limitations and conditions.
-  -o {csv,html,json,pdf,txt,xml}  Exports analysis to 'humble_scheme_URL_port_yyyymmdd_hhmmss_language.ext' file; csv/json/xml will have a brief analysis
+  -o {csv,html,json,pdf,txt,xml}  Exports analysis to 'humble_scheme_URL_port_yyyymmdd_hhmmss_language.ext' file; json/xml will have a brief analysis
   -of OUTPUT_FILE                 Exports analysis to 'OUTPUT_FILE'; if omitted the default filename of the parameter '-o' will be used
   -op OUTPUT_PATH                 Exports analysis to 'OUTPUT_PATH'; must be absolute.
 If omitted the PATH of 'humble.py' will be used
   -r                              Shows HTTP response headers and a detailed analysis; '-b' parameter will take priority